jugshaurya/showcase/mdx-blogs/cpp.md

 ## Global variables in C++

 - variables declared outside any function, even main() are accessed by anyone, anyfunction, anyclass and hence are called global variables.
-- Should not use as it breaks PURE function concept of functional programming paradigm.
+- Should not use as it breaks the PURE function concept of the functional programming paradigm.

 ## C-string

-- C string is a 1D character array and are terminated by null character '\0'
+- C string is a 1D character array and is terminated by null character '\0'

 ```cpp
 	// Note: cout<<(address of char array a) -> prints value till found '\0'.